Why I chose to pursue a career in medicine:

 What I want my patients to know about me:

 Our "electrical" patients already know most of the facts.
 They were there when I had my children, and they remember who I was pregnant with when I implanted their pacemaker or did their ablation.
-They know for sure that we love them and that I often see only one perspective: OUR PATIENT'S PERSPECTIVE.
+They know for sure that we love them and that I often see only one perspective: THE PATIENT'S PERSPECTIVE.
 Empathy is key!
 I am trying to build new skill sets and make the current procedures I do safer and more efficient.
 We are relentless at educating both the medical community and well as patients about things we can do in invasive electrophysiology.
-Most of the diagnoses we deal with in the electrical world are curable and fixable (means we fix it and eliminate/reduce meds).
+Most of the diagnoses we deal with in the electrical world are curable and fixable with ablation (we fix it and eliminate/reduce meds).
 We are passionate about ablations and de-prescribing medications.
 My brother and I are fourth-generation physicians.
 This is all we do for generations, take care of people.

 What I do when I'm not seeing patients:

 I think about our patient's ECGs, their labs,sonograms and worries and talk to them and family.
 I go to medical meetings to learn and to other hospitals to learn more.

 My husband Steve is not in medicine.
 That may be a blessing.
 He keeps us all together.
 He is a finance guy and everything is a spread sheet.
 They confuse me for sure. :) We have 4 kids.
 Our children's life plans are: trauma surgeon/Naval officer, NBA player (we Serbs have been good at that), a veterinarian and an unemployed actress.
 My brother, Vladan, is a cardiologist.
 My mom and dad, Nada and Nikola, are both physicians (pathology and OB/GYN).
 Both MD/PhDs.
 My great aunt and uncle, Danica and Sever Kovachev, were a plastic surgeon and an anesthesiologist.
 A generation before that, we had Georg J., a pathology professor.
 All great docs.